Tom Hanway: Irish and Celtic music

 Hanway is a music journalist and contributing writer to the Celtic League, American Branch, Perspective and Meaning in Celtic Music.
 He is a member of the United Arts Club in Dublin, promoting traditional music concerts, including Irish, bluegrass and folk music.
-He now calls Ireland home and resides in Longford.
+He now calls Ireland home and resides in Longford town.
 Currently Hanway remains a sought after talent on the Irish bluegrass scene where he plays with the top bands.